valikoz/speech-to-text/README.md

 # Speech to text

-A simple python code to turn audio into text that works on _Windows, macOS / OS X_ or _Linux_.
+A simple python code to turn audio into text.
+Works on _Windows, macOS / OS X_ or _Linux_.
 From this [tutorial](https://platform.openai.com/docs/guides/speech-to-text/speech-to-text-beta).

 ## Installation